enp2116/p8105_final_project_enp_si_fir_yh/final_project.md

 0 if we observe the censoring.

-We use the Cox-propositional hazard model to evaluate the effect of several factors on survival time in Survivor Show.
-It allows us to examine how specified factors influence the rate of the event that we interested at a particular point in time.
+We use the Cox-propositional hazard model to evaluate the effect of several factors on survival time in Survivor.
+It allows us to examine how specified factors influence the rate of the event that we are interested in at a particular point in time.
 This rate is the hazard rate.
 Covariates are age, gender, personality type, and region in this model.
 The Cox model is expressed by the hazard function denoted by h(t).
 Briefly, the hazard function can be interpreted as the risk of voted out at time t.
 It can be estimated as follow:
 $$h(t) = h_0(t)\exp(x_1\beta_1 + x_2\beta_2 + x_3\beta_3 + x_4\beta_4 + x_4\beta_5)$$
 where,